See Thailand Through My Lens

 Without his understanding and kind guidance at that early stage, this dream might never have become a reality.

-2021 — Peter Online at Thailand’s National Astronomy Conference
+Peter Makes an Online Presentation at Thailand’s National Astronomy Conference

-At just sixteen, Peter was invited to present in English his research on exoplanets at the 7th Thai Astronomical Conference, hosted by NARIT — the National Astronomical Research Institute of Thailand.
+At just sixteen, in 2021, Peter was invited to present in English his research on exoplanets at the 7th Thai Astronomical Conference, hosted by NARIT — the National Astronomical Research Institute of Thailand.

 His project, titled “The Study of Exoplanet WASP-43b Period by Using the Transit Method,” was presented online from Varee Chiangmai School in English, and it marked a proud milestone for our family.